 Exclusive National Geographic Global Explorers Program

 Learning to drive the Zodiac is a voyage highlight.
 Photo: David Vargas

 Developed in conjunction with National Geographic Education, our unique National Geographic Global Explorers Program is smart fun for guests under 18.
-On every Galápagos, Alaska, Baja, and Antarctica expedition, kids and teens choose from fun activities like earning a Zodiac “driver’s license” and identifying whale flukes and constellations.
-With nature as a classroom, our onboard National Geographic certified field educators optimize daily learning opportunities and engaging pursuits for families.
+On every Galápagos, Alaska, and Baja California expedition and on our Journey to Antarctica expedition, kids and teens choose from fun activities like earning a Zodiac “driver’s license” and identifying whale flukes and constellations.
+With nature as a classroom, our onboard National Geographic Certified Field Educators optimize daily learning opportunities and engaging pursuits for families.
 Kids use their creativity to tell stories about the unique things they see and do through photos, videos, music, and drawing.
 And they'll record it all in their Field Notebook which they'll get to keep as a memento of their incredible adventure.
 This program hones their observation abilities, and sends them home with new knowledge, skills, and confidence.